The OBIS manual

 - How to access data in OBIS?

-- How to process and visualize data from OBIS?
+- How to visualize data from OBIS?

 Guidelines on the sharing and use of data in OBIS